 It’s how we explore, interact and engage with the incredible world around us.
 So important to child development that it’s been recognized by the United Nations High Commission for Human Rights as a right of every child.
-Yet the vast majority of our playgrounds are not inclusive to all.
+Yet the vast majority of our playgrounds and local community spaces are not inclusive to all.
 We are turning this around.
 And we are starting on Sydney’s Northern Beaches.

 Design for all.

 Play for All Australia is a social innovation collective with advocacy, inclusive play and community belonging at the heart of all we do.

-We are passionately driving policy change, designing and building innovative local neighbourhood spaces that create positive impact.
+We are passionately driving policy change, designing and building innovative, sustainable and cost effective local neighbourhood spaces that create positive impact.
 We want every child and local community to have the opportunity to equally participate and enjoy the cognitive, social and emotional benefits that only play can bring.

-Through collaboration with local councils, creative industries, parents and educators, we are introducing a new normal to playground design.
+Through collaboration with disability experts, local councils, creative industries, parents and educators, we are introducing a new normal to playground design.
 Design innovation that is inclusive, sensory rich and sustainable, and promotes connection and caring by dissolving as many boundaries as possible.

-Together we are creating a future of play and belonging in our community for children of every ability.
+Together we are creating a future of play and belonging in our community for everyone.

 We are building a world of play for all.

 To make inclusive design the starting point for all neighbourhood play spaces, evolving them into sensory-rich experiences for children of every ability.
-To do so efficiently, sustainably and innovatively.
+To do so cost effectively, sustainably and innovatively.